 What is an Intrusion Detection System (IDS)?

-- Snort – Provided by Cisco Systems and free to use, a leading network-based intrusion detection system.
+- Snort Provided by Cisco Systems and free to use, leading network-based intrusion detection system software.

-- Suricata – Network-based intrusion detection system that operates at the application layer for greater visibility.
+- Suricata Network-based intrusion detection system software that operates at the application layer for greater visibility.

-- Bro – Network monitor and network-based intrusion prevention system.
+- Zeek Network monitor and network-based intrusion prevention system.

-- Security Onion – Network monitoring and security tool made up from elements pulled in from other free tools.
+- Security Onion Network monitoring and security tool made up of elements pulled in from other free tools.

-- Fail2Ban – Lightweight host-based intrusion detection system for Unix, Linux, and Mac OS.
+- Fail2Ban Lightweight host-based intrusion detection software system for Unix, Linux, and Mac OS.